 The verdict on when to take a golf trip to Orlando

 For snowbirds, the data tells us that Orlando golf is more favorable in December and January than February-April.
 Even though summer ratings are quite good (thanks mainly to great value), we're not about to tell you that August is the best month for a golf trip to Orlando.
 But clearly, golfers love the idea of lower green fees and fewer foursomes on the course, as is reflected in August's pace-of-play ratings as well as value.
-(Maybe golfers are also trying to play as fast so they can and zip over to the pool.)
+(Maybe golfers are also trying to play as fast as possible so they can and zip over to the pool.)

 From a golf course operator perspective, management might benefit golfers by stepping up their course marshaling efforts in the winter.
 They could theoretically attract a lot more play if they earn a reputation as a course where you can get around in four hours.